-Basically, the Fermi Paradox is this idea that there are so many planets, stars, and galaxies in the universe that there should be other planets capable of supporting life, and if so, why are there no aliens?
+Basically, the Fermi Paradox is this idea that there are so many planets, stars, and galaxies in the universe that sheer probability says there are other planets capable of supporting life.
+So why are there no aliens?

 Once I started thinking about the Fermi Paradox, it didn’t take long to start applying the logic to all sorts of things.
 At first I started thinking about this for other fantasy technologies, like time travel.
 No one has come from the future to stop catastrophes, so perhaps time travel just isn’t possible, or perhaps human life on earth is extinguished before time travel can be developed.